are best known for their worldwide number 1 single from

 (Rhythm Guitar) to form the original Sonics.
 Two years

-later Rick left with Geoff to form The Blue Beats.
+later Barry left with Geoff to form The Blue Beats.
 In

 came Robin Huckstep on Bass and Jock Law on Drums.
 The